SwedbankPay/developer.swedbankpay.com/payments/card/direct.md

 }
 ```

+## Step 2b: Create an authorization transaction with 3-D secure

-If there is 3-D secure authentication, the request and response headers
+If 3-D secure authentication is needed, the `rel` is set to
+`redirect-authentication` and the `state` is `AwaitingActivity`.
+This means that
-will be as shown in the examples below.
-Notice that here the `redirect-authentication`
+you will be redirected to complete the 3-D secure authentication.
+See the
+request and response example below.

 {:.code-header}
 **Request**